For Teachers

 it’s a win-win situation!

 When we give children books worth reading, we reinforce their desire to read.
-Perhaps children are falling out of love with books because we are not putting into their hands stories that satisfy their appetite for adventures worth having, for heroes worth following, and for wonder at the world...explore the TRR booklists for good books that will fuel a love of reading for pleasure, or browse our top curriculum picks below if you are on the hunt for fiction to support a classroom topic.
+Perhaps children are falling out of love with books because we are not putting into their hands stories that satisfy their appetite for adventures worth having, for heroes worth following, and for wonder at the world...explore the Reading Rebellion booklists for good books that will fuel a love of reading for pleasure, or browse the top curriculum picks below if you are on the hunt for fiction to support a classroom topic.